supervisely/docs/enterprise/kubernetes/agent.md

-(Beta) Follow these steps to connect Kubernetes cluster with Supervisely to run Apps on it.
+Follow these steps to connect Kubernetes cluster with Supervisely to run Apps on it.

+{% hint style="warning" %}
-Keep in mind that this is a beta version and some features may not work as expected.
+**BETA** Keep in mind that this is a beta version and some features may not work as expected.

-`Start` -> `Team Cluster`
+{% endhint %}

-Go to the `Team Cluster` page and click `Add` button and select `Kubernetes` in the popup window.
+Go to the `Team Cluster` page, click `Add` button and select `Kubernetes` in the popup window.

 ![](screenshot-2023-06-24-192432.png)

 You will see the following window:

 ![](screenshot-2023-06-24-193246.png)

 `Server address` - this is the address of your Supervisely server that is accessible from Kubernetes cluster.